 Students continue to build knowledge and skill in the procedures used in landscape planning and design using current industry standards and practices.
-Extended laboratory experiences include application of the principles and procedures involved especially in the Midwest and Great Lakes areas with landscape construction; turf management; scheduling and oversight of landscape maintenance; weed control; non-pathogenic and disease prevention, diagnosis, and treatment; communications; management skills necessary in landscaping operations; and the use and maintenance of equipment utilized by landscapers.
+Extended laboratory experiences include application of the principles and procedures involved especially in the Midwest and Great Lakes areas with landscape construction: turf management; scheduling and oversight of landscape maintenance; control: non-pathogenic and disease weed prevention. diagnosis, and treatment: communications; management skills necessary in landscaping operations; and the use and maintenance of equipment utilized by landscapers.
 Students will participate in leadership development, supervised agricultural experience and career exploration activities.
+Students have the choice of competing in the Indiana FFA State Nursery/Landscaping Career Development event as a spring semester final option.

-• Recommended Grade Level: 10,11,12

-Prerequisite: Landscape Management I

-Qualifies as a quantitative reasoning course
+- Recommended Grade Level: 10,11,12 - Prerequisite: Landscape Management I - Credits: 1 credit per semester; 2 semesters - Qualifies as a quantitative reasoning course - Fulfills elective or directed elective for all diplomas

-NATURAL RESOURCE MANAGEMENT

-IVY TECH AGRI 115
+NATURAL RESOURCE MANAGEMENT COURSE # 518001/518011 IVY TECH AGRI 115

-Students are introduced to careers in the field of natural resources as well as course sections covering native wildlife and waterfowl conservation, fish management, forest ecology, tree identification, timber stand improvement, soil conservation management, water quality and watershed management, water quality testing, outdoor recreation management and outdoor safety.
-Hands-on activities include building birdhouses and mason bee houses, making survival bracelets and lanyards, construction a Leopold bench and other outdoor activities.
+Students are introduced to careers in the field of natural resources as well as course sections covering native wildlife and waterfowl conservation, fish management, forest ecology, tree identification, timber stand improvement, soil conservation and management, water quality and watershed management, water quality testing, outdoor recreation management and outdoor safety.
+Handson activities include building birdhouses and mason bee houses, making survival bracelets and lanyards, construction a Leopold bench and other outdoor activities.
+Students can compete in the Forestry Career Development Event in the fall and Wildlife Habitat CDE in the spring as a semester exam option.